Ibiza Island Tours - around the villages and beaches of the North

 It is only a 6 minute drive further to the pretty village San Carlos - one of the communications centres of the North.
 You can either stop for a coffee in Anita's Bar (very popular meeting place for Hippies in days gone by) or one of the other 'tipic' restaurants.
 Take out your camera and do a bit of exploring.
 The church is very picturesque.

-San Carlos - Aguas Blancas.
-Short beach stop.
+San Carlos - Aguas Blancas

 Driving North out of San Carlos, take the first left and continue until you see signposts for Aguas Blancas beach.
 Best to leave the car parked near the road and walk down to the beach on foot.
 Rugged cliffs, a small strip of clean white sand and clear shallow waters, perfect for bathing, beautiful for photographs.
 Be advised - very popular with nudists.

-Aguas Blancas - Cala San Vicente.
+Aguas Blancas - Cala San Vicente

 This fantastic road is one of the few on the island which follow the coastline, giving spectacular sea views.

-Cala San Vicente - San Juan - San Miguel.
+Cala San Vicente - San Juan - San Miguel

 Follow the road further as it undulates between the green and peaceful hills of the North.
 Hardly a house in sight, guaranteed no hotels!
 You will be amazed at the green and lush countryside.